vsjanarthani/Notes-Taker/README.md

-# Note Taker Starter Code
+# Notes Taker APP

 ## Description
-This is an application for writing and saving notes.
+This is an application for creating and saving notes.

 ## Languages
 JavaScript, HTML, CSS, ES6, Node.js, express.js.